leekinglai/ERCF_v3/README.md

 <br>

 ## FAQ
 ERCF v3 is currently at the fourth iteration or v3.0 phase.
 Design evolution has required some BOM changes over v2.0.
 We're sure there will be lots of questions.
 To avoid repetition on the various support channels, you can find a list of [frequently asked questions](FAQ.md) here.
-If something isn't answered the best place to go is the primary [Voron #ercf_questions](https://discord.com/channels/460117602945990666/909743915475816458) Discord server
+If something isn't answered the best place to go is the primary [ERCF Discord Server](https://discord.com/channels/1267663557999329371/1310278996503826585)

 <br>